antfu/contribute/README.md

 # Contribution Guide

-Hi!
+Hey there!
 We are really excited that you are interested in contributing.
-This is a general contribution guide for most of [my projects](https://antfu.me/projects).
+This is a general contribution guide for most of [Anthony's projects](https://antfu.me/projects).
 Before submitting your contribution, please make sure to take a moment and read through the following guide:

 ## 👨‍💻 Repository Setup